voellin2/HappyEdit/README.md

 HappyEdit is a Vim-inspired text editor with modern features.
 It is based on modern web technologies and feels like a native app.

+**NOTE:** HappyEdit is currently in the prototype stage and is not ready for actual use yet.

 Try it out
 ----------